BenceLovas/beo-surface/README.md

 - should skill add to emp panel close after emp creation?
 - whole skill selector should be a button - pointer on hover

 - skill list for emp. floats up - drops wide shadow

+- try using 'glass' surfaces

+- edit emps
+- edit skills

 - display somehow when a skill is removed from a employee by deleting the skill itself
 - take printscreens of versions and upload it to the repo - sometimes it happens that I overdo something when I watch the UI too much